oracle-livelabs/common/gitlab-workshop/CICD/cicd.md

         - deploy-create-credential</copy>
     ```

-5. Once all the files are uploaded / created, the repository should have the following contents
+5. Once all the files are uploaded / created, the repository should have the following content

   ![Project's Repository](images/repository.png)

 ## Task 5: Check the CI/CD Job Status

 1. Navigate to project's **CI/CD** > **Pipelines**.
-Since the AutoDevOps option is enabled by default any updates to the .gitlab-ci.yml automatically triggers a pipeline deployment
+Since the Auto DevOps option is enabled by default, any updates to any file would automatically trigger a pipeline execution

   ![](images/status1.png)